MicrosoftDocs/Viva/Viva/topics/manage-topics.md

 2. On the topic page, review the topic page, and select **Edit** if you need to make any changes to the page.

-Note that you can still choose to reject a confirmed topic.
-To do this, go to the selected topic on the **Confirmed** tab, and select the **x** if you want to reject the topic.
+You can still choose to reject a confirmed topic.
+To reject a confirmed topic, go to the selected topic on the **Confirmed** tab, and select the **x** if you want to reject the topic.

 ## Published topics